Varicella Virus Vaccine LiveBrand Name: Varivax Other Names: Varicella vaccine Drug Class: Opportunistic Infections and Coinfections

 How is Varivax given?

-A health care provider gives the Varivax vaccine.
-The vaccine is given as a shot to people who are 12 months of age or older.
-Vaccination with Varivax in children 12 months to 12 years of age is given as one or two vaccine shots; if two shots are given, they are done at least 3 months apart.
+A health care provider gives the Varivax vaccine as recommended to people who are 12 months of age or older.
+The vaccine is given as a shot.
+Vaccination with Varivax in children 12 months to 12 years of age is given either as one vaccine shot or as two vaccine shots given at least 3 months apart.
 Vaccination with Varivax in adolescents and adults is usually given as a series of two vaccine shots over a 4- to 8-week period.
 Read any printed information that your health care provider gives you about the varicella virus vaccine.

 Where can I find more information about varicella virus vaccines?